kris-brown/cql_data_integration/README.md

 Before running any Python scripts, first execute `source .env/bin/activate` in the main directory.

 ### Setup MySQL
+MySQL can be installed with `brew install mysql@5.7`

 Download [Java MySQL connector](https://dev.mysql.com/downloads/connector/j/) (Platform independent, TAR archive).
 Make sure to note the path to the .jar file, which will be used in the next step.
 Note that MySQL is not necessary to use CQL or this interface, but it is needed to connect to external data sources (such as OQMD) or to export results.

 ### Setup CQL